DylanSp/purely-functional-blog/content/blog/new-programming-language/index.md

 - Intro

-  - This is what **I** want, not necessarily what I think will be successful
+  - This is what **I** want, not necessarily what I think will be successful.

 - Wants